 Nancy Musinguzi first picked up a camera at age 15.
 She started documenting her life, peers and her Somerset, New Jersey, suburb.
 Today, the executive director of Brick x Brick (BXB) “experiments with both traditional and emerging processes in documentary art to create visual ‘living’ histories of under-recognized voices and under-represented perspectives in a culture that give deeper context to the contemporary American experience,” she explains.

 Musinguzi is a first-generation queer visual storyteller, mixed-media artist and freelance photojournalist working and living in Minneapolis.
-She merges her interest and passions in human rights, community organizing, music, art and history.
+She merges her interests and passions in human rights, community organizing, music, art, and history.

 Read what else she has to say.